Objectivity's Blind-Spot: The Dunning-Kruger EffectPosted by Petr Ludwig

 To prove this hypothesis, Dunning and Kruger conducted the following experiment on a group of university students:

 You can see what the final results were in the chart.
-The research came up with two very obvious findings:
+The research came up with two very evident findings:

-- On the contrary, more capable individuals have a tendency to underestimate their abilities.
+- On the contrary, more capable people have a tendency to underestimate their abilities.

-The Sharing of the Research Results Led to No Change
+Sharing The Research Results Led to No Change

 “Stupid is as stupid does.”